Paczesiowa/hsenv/README.md

 Q: Can I use it with a different haskell package repository than hackage?
 A: Yes, just adjust the url in .virthualenv/cabal/config file.

+Q: How do I remove the whole virtual environment?
+A: If it's activated - 'deactivate' it.
+Then, delete the .virthualenv/ directory.

+Q: Is every environment completely separate from other environments and the system environment?
+A: Yes.
+The only (minor) exception is ghci history - there's only one per user history file.
+Also, if you alter your system's GHC, then virtual environments using system's GHC copy will probably break.
+   Virtual environments using GHC from a tarball should continue to work.